Spark

-Create build.sbtfile followed code below
+2. Create `build.sbt`file followed code below

-Vscode menu >> Terminal >> New Terminal >> Command Prompt >> run sbt
+3. Vscode menu >> Terminal >> New Terminal >> Command Prompt >> run `sbt`

-create folder and file src/main/scala/<package>/<filename>.scala
+4. create folder and file `src/main/scala/<package>/<filename>.scala`&#x20;

-if using window then download to folder <your-path>/winutils/hadoop-3.3.1/bin/winutils.exe
+5. if using window then download [winutils](https://github.com/kontext-tech/winutils/blob/master/hadoop-3.3.1/bin/winutils.exe) to folder \<your-path>/winutils/hadoop-3.3.1/bin/winutils.exe

-set environment HADOOP_HOME=<your-path>/winutils/hadoop-3.3.1
+6. set environment `HADOOP_HOME=<your-path>/winutils/hadoop-3.3.1`

 name := "demo"